 Cardiologists at the University of Athens Medical School, in a study in Vascular Medicine in March 2013 have speculated that Greek coffee could be the reason for Ikarian’s healthy hearts.
 They say 90% of Ikarians drink the rich thick brew of roasted, finely ground coffee beans daily.

 It’s not yet clear what Greek coffee’s mechanism of action is that keeps hearts strong.
-The University of Athens researchers, led by cardiology professors Dr Christodoulos Stefanadis and Dr Gerasimos Siasos, say “chronic consumption” of Greek coffee is associated with “improved endothelial function in elderly individuals with an increased burden of cardiovascular risk factors”.
+University of Athens researchers, led by cardiology professors Dr Christodoulos Stefanadis and Dr Gerasimos Siasos, have an idea.
+They say that “chronic consumption” of Greek coffee is associated with “improved endothelial function in elderly individuals with an increased burden of cardiovascular risk factors”.

 The endothelium is a layer of flat cells lining the inside of blood vessels in every organ of your body, as well as lymphatic vessels (that convey the lymph, a milky fluid), and your heart.
-It’s a gatekeeper that regulates the flow of nutrient substances – biologically active molecules and blood cells themselves – and is critical in regulating blood flow and vascular function.
+It’s a gatekeeper that regulates the flow of nutrient substances – biologically active molecules and blood cells themselves.
+As a result, these are critical in regulating blood flow and vascular function.

 Endothelial function reflects the health of the vessel wall, the researchers say, and is key to cardiovascular health.
 When endothelial function is good, it boosts the body’s defences against life-threatening diseases such as heart attack and stroke.